Encouraging the next generation to love cycling

 Eric said: "I had seen amazing parts of the world through cycling and my determination to get back to fitness was certainly motivated by my love of riding.
 Just four months after my operation I completed a 500-mile ride across the Pyrenees – and I think I am fitter now than I was before the hip replacement.”

-Eric’s enthusiasm has been infectious throughout his family with his wife and daughters joining him on trips and rides, but not least with his four-year-old grandson Robert.
+Eric’s enthusiasm has been infectious throughout his family with his wife and daughters joining him on trips and rides, and not least with his grandson Robert, now four years old.
 Robert had already been getting to grips with his balance bike aged one, when the Tour de France hit Yorkshire.

-Eric explains: “We were all looking forward to Day 1 of the Tour de France finishing in Harrogate and even at his young age, Robert was swept up by the atmosphere and occasion – he loved it.
+Eric explains: “We were all looking forward to day one of the Tour de France finishing in Harrogate and even at his young age, Robert was swept up by the atmosphere and occasion – he loved it.
 We even bought him his first cycle jersey that day.”

 After this thrilling experience Robert was even more hooked and Eric soon suggested he try a bike with pedals.
 The stabilisers only stayed on for 45 minutes and Robert was away!